heathergreek45-droid/heatherportfolio/README.md

 **Use Lovable**

-Simply visit the [Lovable Project](heathergreekportfolio.netlify.app) and start prompting.
+Simply visit the [Portfolio Project](heathergreekportfolio.netlify.app) and start prompting.

 Changes made via Lovable will be committed automatically to this repo.